Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-15</b>.
 Streamlines seeded with spherical cloud of points.
 Four separate cloud positions are shown. <a href="https://kitware.github.io/vtk-examples/site/Cxx/VisualizationAlgorithms/LOxSeeds" title="LOxSeeds"> See LOxSeeds.cxx</a> and <a href="https://kitware.github.io/vtk-examples/site/Python/VisualizationAlgorithms/LOxSeeds" title="LOxSeeds"> LOxSeeds.py</a>.</figcaption>
 </figure>

-**Figure 12-15** shows streamlines seeded from four locations along the post.
+{ref}`Figure 12-15 <Figure-12-15>` shows streamlines seeded from four locations along the post.
 Notice how the structure of the flow begins to emerge as the starting positions for the streamlines are moved up and down in front of the post.
 This is particularly true if we do this interactively; the mind assembles the behavior of the streamlines into a global understanding of the flow field.

 {#Figure-12-16 .figure-target}
 &nbsp;